zackslash/voice-support/README.md

 Speech to Text conversion uses _Sofia_ instead of _Sophia_.
 Unfortunately aliases can't be used in the automation, as there is no template to get the aliases of areas or entities.
-Capitalization of words does't matter, so _bedroom sophia_ will still match if the area name in Home Assitant is _Bedroom Sophia_
+Capitalization of words does't matter, so _bedroom sophia_ will still match if the area name in Home Assistant is _Bedroom Sophia_
 * Change the prompt which is used to have the LLM provide the correct data.
 You don't need to translate this if you use a different language.